nitesh-pawar24/clothing-management-system/README.md

 # clothing-shopping-system
 This project is a console-based Clothing shopping System developed using C++.
 It allows users to browse clothing items, accessories, and footwear, add products to a shopping cart, apply discount coupons, and generate a final bill.
-The system demonstrates various Object-Oriented Programming concepts such as inheritance, polymorphism, templates, exception handling, and file handling for storing cart details.
+The system demonstrates various Object-Oriented Programming concepts.

 Detailed descriptipon: